Concept

-Concept Engineering's Nlview provides automatic generation of schematic diagrams for different levels of electronic circuits, including Transistor Level, Gate Level, RTL Level, Block and System Level.
+Concept Engineering's Nlview® engine provides automatic generation of schematic diagrams for different levels of electronic circuits, including gate-level, RTL and block-level.
+Optional engines are available for the system-level (S-engine), for the transistor-level (T-engine), and for automotive and aerospace applications (E-engine).
 The schematic layout can be modified and controlled by human intervention and always optimized by algorithms.
 A fine granularity of user preferences can be mixed with machine computed "beauty" to get the best human readable diagrams.
 Interactive circuit exploration is supported by incremental schematic generation technology.
 Nlview provides a set of APIs and interfaces with a certain GUI environment.
-Please see also the Nlview Widgets data sheet (PDF file).

-On this page, please find below: Examples, Widget Family, Good Reasons.
+On this page, please find below: Examples, Widget Family, and Good Reasons

-The examples below show Nlview-generated schematic diagrams with comments.
-The left side shows a cropped pictures, clicking on them will display the full picture.
+The examples below show Nlview-generated schematic diagrams with comments; click on the cropped pictures to display the full view.

-Nlview Hierarchical Schematic This schematic diagram shows two signal paths thru a hierarchical circuit (that may have been extraced by a third-party tool for whatever reason).
+This schematic diagram shows two signal paths thru a hierarchical circuit.
 The different hierarchy blocks are colored differently illustrating some rendering features that Nlview provides, including drop shadow and a sandwich-style stacked appearance.
 The plus and minus buttons can be used to unfold and fold hierarchy blocks.
 Nlview can also provide incremental schematic navigation starting with the given diagram.
 For this example, the loading of the netlist and the generation of the schematic diagram takes about 15ms of CPU time and the Nlview data-base consumes about 80kB.

 Optional Engines

-• T-Engine: Optional Transistor-Level schematic generation engine.
-More info.
+T-engine Optional transistor-level schematic generation engine.
 Press Release.

 A Family of Nlview Widgets